arialpew/dufl/README.md

 - Emotion transformation and Babel macro support.
 - A fast interactive unit test runner with built-in support for coverage reporting.
 - A live development server that warns about common mistakes.
+- A isolated live development server to create React components and write styleguide with Markdown.
 - A build script to bundle JS, JSON, CSS, SVG and images for production, with hashes and sourcemaps.
 - A package script to bundle your app + Node.js v10 into x64 Windows/MacOS/Linux binaries.
 - A analyzer script to check if your bundle is bloated with duplicate dependencies easily.